Filoli’s planned water conservation measures and recommendations.

 Update: We had a second arborist look at the oak tree last Friday.
 Jim McClenahan, our primary large tree work provider, recommended Deborah Ellis, who came out for a consultation.
 One of Deborah’s services is providing tomographic scanning.
 Tomography is a process using sound wave scans to assess the state of the interior of the base and trunk of the tree.
 We hope to have the scan done this week, which will help us to better understand the state of our oak tree.
 The tomography scan will be happening on September 22.

 Roses-Roses-Roses!
 The Rose Garden continues to delight.
 In most years, the rose plants seem to pause around early summer.
-This year, while some plants are taking a break, many of the roses continue to bloom and look spectacular.
+This year, while some plants are taking a break, many of the roses continue to bloom and look very nice.

-Many summer–blooming shrubs and vines are blooming including the Chilean jasmine (Mandevilla laxa), silver lace vine (Fallopia baldschuanica), pomegranates, and star jasmine.
+Many summer-blooming shrubs and vines are blooming including the Chilean jasmine (Mandevilla laxa), silver lace vine (Fallopia baldschuanica), and pomegranates.

 The annuals and perennials in the Cutting Garden are looking impressive.
-Some of the best bloomers right now are the grasses, broom corn, zinnias, Chinese asters, Rudbeckia, and many others.
+Some of the best bloomers right now are the grasses, broom corn, zinnias, Rudbeckia, swan plant, and many others.
 The herbaceous peony plants have taken on their lovely fall color, which is one of my favorite elements to Filoil’s late season garden.

 Notes and Common Questions